HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 ### Embedding

-Now that we have a sense of what the web's image resources are like, what can we say about how they are embedded on web pages?
+Now that we have a sense of how the web's image resources have been encoded, what can we say about how they are embedded on web pages?

 #### Lazy-loading